-The observatory also features a presentation room and an elevated observing deck from which to enjoy naked-eye viewing of the night sky.
+The observatory also features a presentation room, a planetarium and an elevated observation deck from which to enjoy naked-eye viewing of the night sky.

 The observatory is open to the public, amateur astronomers, groups, clubs, schools and universities with the aim of inspiring people of all ages and all backgrounds with the beauty and wonder of the universe.

 Because of the nature of the site it is recommended that visits are pre-booked.
 Please look at the Bookings page for more information and the Events Calendar for upcoming events.